-To delete an entire setlist, swipe your finger across it horizontally and confirm by pressing the "delete" button.
+To delete an entire setlist, swipe your finger across it from right to left and confirm by pressing the "delete" button.
 You can also tap the "edit" button and select one or more setlists, then choose "delete" from the options along the top.